ssanjan123/Creating-a-Compiler/README.md

  Kavi - Operators, Comments.

-<<<<<<< HEAD
  Wahid - Additional Data Types (Float, char, string), Mutability, Type Casting.
 =======
  Wahid - Additional Data Types, Mutability and Type casting.
->>>>>>> main

--- WAHID
-Currently Implemented
-- Float data type - Have print functionalities, float - float operation => need to add the additional operators later
-- Mutability var - Have normal functionalities when changing a var value => need to ask whether one could have var int at first and then reassign to a float value
-- Character data type - print and assignment done  => need to add the additional operators later

 ## Provided Languages